mariobkp/capstone_1/README.md

 * H<sub>0 is that the quality of Mexican grown coffee is no different from the rest of the globe.
 * H<sub>A is that coffee from Mexico is statistically significantly different.

-Same process as above, and once again the p-value was incredibly small.
+Same process as above (including 5% significance level), and once again the p-value was incredibly small.
 I looked at it out to 9 decimals and it still showed as 0.000000000.
 In this case, the difference in quality is even more clearly different.
 Unfortunately not in Mexico's favor.

 <p align="center">